elevonix-labs/finest-data-subnet/docs/validator.md

 ## Install Dependencies

 ### Installing Poetry

 #### First, make sure you have Poetry installed.
-If not, install it using:
+If not, install it using

 ```bash
 curl -sSL https://install.python-poetry.org | python3 -
 ```

 This installation script should automatically add Poetry to your PATH.
 If the installation was successful, try running:

 ```bash
 poetry --version
 ```

 #### Add Poetry to Your PATH Manually

 - First, locate the Poetry binary:

 ```bash
 echo "$HOME/.local/bin/poetry"
 ```

 - Add the Poetry binary directory to your PATH by editing your shell configuration file `nano ~/.bashrc`, `~/.zshrc`, or `~/.profile`

 ```bash
 export PATH="$HOME/.local/bin:$PATH"
 ```

 - After adding it to your PATH, apply the changes:

 ```bash
 source ~/.bashrc
 ```

 Now, you should be able to run:

 ```bash
 poetry --version
 ```

 ### Installing Dependencies

 Ensure you have the required dependencies installed.
 You can use the following command to install them:

 ```bash
 cd validator
 poetry install
 ```

 You need to install specific packages, such as `flash-attn` using the following command:

 ```bash
 poetry run pip install flash-attn
 ```

 ## Getting Commit

 ### 1. Prepare the Environment